- History of Science, Medicine, and Technology

 - Media Studies

 Minden has gained curatorial experience at the Centre for Reformation and Renaissance Studies in Toronto, the Israel Museum in Jerusalem, and the Gallerie Estensi in Modena.
-Prior to joining the Bibliotheca Hertziana in March 2022, she was a predoctoral fellow at the Kunsthistorisches Institut in Florenz – Max-Planck-Institut from 2018 to 2022 in the department of Prof. Alessandro Nova.
+Prior to joining Prof. Weddigen’s department in November 2023, she was a predoctoral fellow in Dr. Sietske Fransen’s research group Visualizing Science in Media Revolutions also at the Bibliotheca Hertziana from March 2022 and in the department of Prof. Dr. Alessandro Nova at the Kunsthistorisches Institut in Florenz-Max-Planck-Institut from 2018 to 2022.